 3D Print Tank at UW-Madison

 Natalie Rudolph, William Aquite

 The 3D Print Tank is a group of faculty and staff working in the area of 3D printing: ranging from research to education to print services across the UW Madison campus.
-Our mission is to improve the accessibility of 3D printing technologies as well as to provide a knowledge base for students and researchers, who want to “make” objects using these technologies.
+Our mission is to improve the accessibility of 3D printing technologies as well as to provide a knowledge base for students and researchers, who want to a??make” objects using these technologies.